Can saints forgive sin?

 It was not Nathan's personal choice or opinion to choose a punishment for David.
 Nathan was just the messenger delivering God's judgement to David.

-Another example of a prophet that wanted judgement, but did not see it happen:
+Another example of a prophet that wanted judgement, but did not see the expected judgement:

 So Jonah arose and went to Nineveh, according to the word of the LORD.
 Now Nineveh was an exceedingly great city, three days' journey in breadth.
 Jonah began to go into the city, going a day's journey.